Commitment to Life and Service in the Society of Scholar-Priests

 In all things, pastoral, scholarly, and personal, we pray that we may do nothing apart from the desire to please God and that the pattern of our lives may always point to the Crucified and Risen Christ.

-We are committed to serve the Church in local congregations.
+We are committed to serve the Church.

 As ordained scholars we are deeply involved in study, research, and writing.
 As we have been called and formed for this ministry, we strive to find the great truth among the many voices, to discern the lasting foundations of the faith, and to contribute to the ongoing tradition to which those who follow us will turn as their faith seeks understanding.

-We affirm that our God and our Church are best served when we operate out of three principles:
+We affirm that God and our Church are best served when we operate out of three principles: